How to attach invoices and import documents to your VAT refund request as files

 You can upload the details of invoices and import documents to a VAT refund request to another EU country from your own file.

-The number of documents per file is not limited.
-In other words, you can upload the details of all your invoices and import documents to the refund request from a single file.
+You can include an unlimited number of documents in one file.
+In other words, you can upload the details of all your invoices and import documents to the refund request from one single file.

 Specify the following details in the file: